frankleitelemoscosta/The_Walking_in_Matrix/README.md

 <h3>The walking in a Matrix</h3>

 <p style = "text-align = justify">
-This project use the walking in a matrix for arrive in the last position of any matrix and sum the elements per where pass, because is necessary sum all bigger numbers and show the result in the finish of the walking. this implemetation ocurred whit a "while" that have like stop a variable as not change while Jack didn't arrive at the last position of the matrix, and when "while" is executed into in five beginner checks, construed with five ternary operators, it´s other way of use "if" and "else", but, what happend when into in this a function? what happend is the acess the adress in the houses around the current house and check if the variable Bigger that in start execution the "SearchingTheBiggerElement" function like zero and other stage that finish the check this variable return for zero and recalculate again, because in the next check the last result can make a difference in the search the bigger number, because the variable Bigger will have the bigger value of the last case can with this changed the real result of the current case the case.
+This project uses walking in a matrix to arrive at the last position of any matrix and sum the elements per where pass, because is necessary to sum all bigger numbers and show the result at the finish of the walking. this implementation occurred whit a "while" that has like stop a variable that does not change while Jack didn't arrive at the last position of the matrix, and when "while" is executed into five beginner checks, construed with five ternary operators, it´s another way of using "if" and "else", but, what happened when into this a function? what happened is the access to the addresses in the houses around the current house and check if the variable Bigger that in start execution the "SearchingTheBiggerElement" function like zero and another stage that finishes the check this variable return for zero and recalculate again, because in the next check if the last result can make a difference in the search the bigger number, because the variable Bigger will have a bigger value of the last case can this change the real result of the current case.
 </p>

 <h2>ONE EXAMPLE OF THE COMPILATION AND EXPLANATIONS ABOUT PROJECT</h2>